Kale, Cavolo Nero

 Pollutant and pesticide free.

-Its very distinctive long, dark leaves, cavolo nero is also known as Tuscan kale or more commonly black kale or black cabbage.
+With very distinctive long, dark leaves, cavolo nero is also known as Tuscan kale or more commonly black kale or black cabbage.
 Our Kale is best suited for salads and smoothies.

 Nutritional and Health Benefits

-Kale is super-rich in antioxidants, vitamins K, A, and C, and other minerals like iron.
+Kale is super-rich in antioxidants, Vitamins K, A, and C, and other minerals like iron.
 The antioxidants and other phytonutrients help prevent dangerous ailments like cancer, heart disease, and inflammation.
-Vitamin K preserves bones while vitamin A enhances vision health.
+Vitamin K preserves bones while Vitamin A enhances vision health.

 Select and Store Kale

 - Look for kale with dark bunches and small to medium leaves.

 - Moist, crisp and unwilted kale is best.

 - Avoid kale with yellowed or brown leaves.